 Encourage the member to read their contract and to approach you with any questions, or if they think they are having a problem.
-Make sure they have a copy of the collective agreement or refer them to the website to read it.
+Make sure they have a copy of the contract; arrange to give them one if not.

 Describe where the member can get in touch with the union.